 Stone funds projects that align early learning with K-3 school systems and those that address the importance of quality early childhood education.

-The foundation's early childhood grants fund projects that improve teacher quality, share best practices, and those that integrate and use place-based learning.
+The foundation's early childhood education grants go to projects that improve teacher quality, share best practices, and that integrate and use place-based learning.